 - Sentry Of The Sky by Evelyn E. Smith

-- The Smoky God, or, A Voyage to the Inner World by Willis George Emerson
+- The Smoky God, or, A Voyage to the Inner World by Willis George Emerson-In the catalog now

 - The Social War of 1900 by Simon Landis (PLAY)Set in 1829 in a Hollow-Earth Eden on the John Cleves Symmes model, where a scientifically advanced race of long-lived giants is discovered worshipping its "smoky god", which is the interior sun.
 Eventually the protagonist, who has arrived via the Arctic Symmes Hole, leaves via the Antarctic, and is thought mad for many years.

 - Space Station 1 by Frank Belknap LongPlay adaptation of one of the most notoriously awful science fiction novels ever written (which we've already recorded).

 - The Struggle for Empire by Robert William Cole